abdoz/python/README.md

-# python-
+# python
-new to python will add programs weekly
+will add simple programs weekly to make you understand python